Advertiser and Editorial Disclosures

 Please enter valid 5-digit zip code

-A Bank CD is an acronym for Certificate of Deposit.
+A bank CD is an acronym for certificate of deposit.

 Purchasing a CD

-2. Read and sign the enrollment agreement
+2. Reading and signing the enrollment agreement

 Other than the type and term of CD, the most important decision you have to make is what you want done with the interest your CD earns.
 In most cases you have three choices: